anniezh12/hiring-engineers/answers.md

 ###                                          RECOMMENDED USE OF DATADOG SERVICES

 >I am currently working with disabled kids and the one thing I would love to have is the ability to monitor the causes of what I observe.
 For example, sometimes a kid will have many seizures in a day while other days they will have no seizures.
-Similarly with their behaviors, I would love to monitor the food they consume and the noise level affecting their behaviors.
-So proper measures can be taken.
+Similarly with their behaviors, I would love to monitor the food they consume and the noise level affecting their behaviors,  so proper measures can be taken.
+In this regard, Datadog Services could be used to leverage the collection of important parameters from the behavioral data collected from special needs kids.